mathworks/matlab-azure-devops-extension/overview.md

 #### Licensing
 Product licensing for your pipeline depends on your project visibility as well as the type of products to install:

 - Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the extension automatically licenses any products that you install.
-If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by contacting MathWorks at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
+If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
 - Private project — The extension does not automatically license any products for you.
-You can request a batch licensing token by contacting MathWorks at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
+You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 Then, map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).